redlibrarian/redlibrarian.github.io/_posts/2019-04-26-spinoza-modernity-intellectual-freedom.markdown

 counterweight to neutrality.
 As a result, intellectual freedom becomes a tool to support the hegemony of liberal-modernity, bourgeois culture, and the capitalist mode of production itself.

+*References*.

+Samir Amin, *Eurocentrism: Modernity, Religion, and Democracy: A Critique of Eurocentrism and Culturalism*, 2nd Ed., 2011, New York:
+Monthly Review Press.

+Benedict De Spinoza, *Ethics*, 1996 [1677], London: Penguin Classics.

+Karl Marx, *The 18th Brumaire of Louis Bonaparte*, 1963 [1852], New
+York: International Publishers.